The New Evaluation/Assessment Report Format is available to use 12/1/15. All Evaluations/Assessments must use the new format beginning 12/15/15

 Submit to Provider Connections 2 complete copies of the following application:

-Evaluation/Assessment Portfolio Reviews are completed on a quarterly basis.
+Beginning July 1, 2013, Evaluation/Assessment Portfolio Applications are reviewed on a monthly basis.
+The applications are sent to outside review teams for peer review.
 Allow 4-6 weeks from the beginning of the review period for results.
-The following is the quarterly schedule for review of Evaluation/Assessment Portfolio Applications:

 - Temporary Evaluation/Assessment Credentials are active for 6 months.